 It’s not the holidays until I’ve baked a batch of warm and cozy gingersnaps.
-After my oldest daughter’s celiac diagnosis, I have been testing a gluten-free dairy-free gingersnap cookie recipe and I finally nailed it.
+After my oldest daughter’s celiac diagnosis, I have been testing a gluten-free gingersnap cookie recipe and I finally nailed it.
 A slightly crisp cookie edge with a soft and thick middle.
 Full of warm ginger, a hint of cinnamon, and rolled in granulated sugar for the perfect sparkly crinkly gingersnap cookie top.
-These gingersnaps are an absolute holiday must-bake.
+These gluten-free gingersnaps are an absolute holiday must-bake.

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

-The Best Gluten-Free & Dairy-Free Gingersnap Cookies
+The Best Gingersnap Cookies

 Without a doubt, these are the best gluten-free dairy-free gingersnap cookies you’ll ever make.
 A soft slightly chewy center and lightly crisp edges make the perfect cookie texture.
 And talk about pretty: a sugar-coated crinkly gingersnap is picture-perfect in my classic Christmas cookie textbook.

-Why These Gingersnaps Are The Best
+Why You’ll Love These Gluten-Free Gingersnaps

 No chill time is needed with these amazing gluten-free dairy-free gingersnaps.
-Simply mix them up, roll them in sugar, and bake away!
+Simply mix them up, roll them in sugar, and bake them away!
 Cookies don’t get much easier than that!
 Better yet, the dough freezes like an absolute dream.
 Mix up a double, heck, even triple batch and pop any extra straight into the freezer for those last-minute holiday cookie needs.
 These gingersnaps are hard to beat!

-Gingersnap Ingredients & Substitutions
+Gluten-Free Gingersnap Ingredients & Substitutions

 As always this recipe is gluten-free and dairy-free.
 That said, I do test each recipe with “regular” ingredients and make notes of alternatives or swaps so that everyone can enjoy it.